ByteWelder/Tactility/README.md

 }

 const AppManifest hello_world_app = {
-    .id = "helloworld",
-    .name = "Hello World",
-    .icon = NULL,
+    .id = "helloworld",    // Used to identify and start an app .name = "Hello World", // Shown on the desktop and app's toolbar .icon = NULL,
     .type = AppTypeUser,
     .on_start = NULL,
     .on_stop = NULL,
-    .on_show = &app_show,
+    .on_show = &app_show,  // A minimal setup sets the on_show() function
     .on_hide = NULL
 };
 ```

-This shows as follows:

 ![hello world app](docs/pics/hello-world.png)

 ## Supported Hardware

-Any ESP32 device with a touch screen should be able to run Tactility,
+Any ESP32 device with a touchscreen should be able to run Tactility,
 because LVGL is set up in a platform-agnostic manner.
 Implementing drivers can take some effort, so Tactility provides support for several devices.